-August 7, 2019 - Forestry is the science or practice of planting, managing, and caring for forests.
-One of the defining features of Northern Ontario is the vast beautiful forest that surrounds Northern communities, but his forest does not stay beautiful on its own.
+September 4, 2019 - Forestry is the science or practice of planting, managing, and caring for forests.
+One of the defining features of Northern Ontario is the vast beautiful forest that surrounds Northern communities, but this forest does not stay beautiful on its own.

 Behind all this beauty is a team of foresters dedicated to managing the forest to allow sustainable wood harvesting.
 Northern Ontario has many forestry companies, Ne-Daa-Kii-Me-Naan Inc. (Nedaak) is one of them.
 Nedaak is a first nations-based forestry company that manages the Kenogami forest, which is located North of Highway 11 and West of Lake Nipigon.
 Nedaak’s head office is located in Thunder Bay, ON and has a second office in Longlac, ON, which is located in the Kenogami forest.

 Nedaak was founded in 2012 and is owned and operated by the seven Kenogami First Nations:

 - Constance Lake First Nation